Skip to main content

-Numerous resources on the topic of women and the Civil War are available at Duke University Libraries.
-This guide is not a comprehensive bibliography, but rather a starting point for doing research on the topic.
+Numerous resources on the topic of women and the Civil War are available at the Rubenstein Library.
+This guide is a starting point for doing research on the topic.

-For more information about Civil War materials in Duke's Special Collections Library:
+For more information about Civil War materials in the Rubenstein Library:

 Civil War Resources LibGuide

-All materials in the Special Collections Library are included in the online catalog, so you can search for rare books, manuscripts, and secondary sources all in one place.
+All materials in the Rubenstein Library are included in the online catalog, so you can search for rare books, manuscripts, and secondary sources all in one place.
 This list includes a few sample searches to help get you started.

 This search includes primary and secondary sources and is based on a simple keyword search for "women," "United States," and "civil war."